devplayer0/fyp/report.md

 ```

 These steps run the same evaluation as the previous steps, but in hardware.
 The
-snippet above shows the key different parameters provided to the `evaluate` step
+snippet above shows the different parameters provided to the `evaluate` step
 so that the execution takes places correctly in hardware.
 The cycle count is
 then calculated from the fake trace data as a comparison point to the simulated
 value.